The California DART Network

 f) relocation of nursing home residents to out-of-area facilities who can care for them,

-Should service needs outstrip a local DART’s capacity, the local DART will seek to call in mutual aid from affiliated DARTs throughout the state.
+Should DART service needs outstrip local capacity, the local DART Operator or Supporter will seek to call in mutual aid from other DART Operators and DART Supporters within the California DART Network.